actor-framework/actor-framework.github.io/_posts/2015-08-21-testing-brokers.md

 ## Multiplexer

-The multiplexer is an IO loop and a factory for scribes and doormen.
+The multiplexer is an I/O loop and a factory for scribes and doormen.
 If you want to change which networking API CAF is using, this is the (abstract) class you need to implement.
 It has no member functions in the UML diagram for brevity, but here are the important ones we need to know: